 When we are notified of a Veteran in Crisis in the state of Arkansas through our sister organization Vet To Vet Life Crisis Team, our responders do the one thing that no one else does.
 We drop everything and actually go to that Veteran.
 We talk them down, and even take them to the VA ourselves because let’s face it, the reason we are so successful is there is no one better to send in to save a person who is in the worst moment of their lives, than someone who has been there, fought those battles,

-Over the course of this last year, we have saved a total of 28 Arkansas Veterans from Suicide by direct suicide intervention.
+Over the course of this last year, we have saved over a total of 150 Arkansas Veterans from Suicide by direct suicide intervention.

 We tie the Veterans we respond to into local Veteran resources, to include The American Legion, VFW, VSOs, and even to their State Representatives if need be.
 We do whatever we can to help them through the Crisis.